Avalander/blog-posts/snake-clone.md

     ])
 ```

+1. The function `Snake` receives the snake's body array as parameter.
+2. It creates a SVG group to enclose the snake's body elements.
-The `Snake` component is receiving the array of points from our `state` object and converting each point to a `rect` element in the point's coordinates.
+3. It maps each point in the body array to a `rect` object in the same coordinates with some style attributes.

 ## Make the snake move

 Now we should see our snake on screen, but it's not moving yet.
 It's time to fix that.

 We are going to need a way to update our state regularly.
-We can use `hyperapp/fx`'s `delay` function. `delay` works much like `setTimeout`, but it receives the name of an action to call after the given delay instead of a function.
+We can use `@hyperapp/fx`'s `delay` function. `delay` works much like `setTimeout`, but it receives the name of an action to call after the given delay instead of a function.
 Let's see how we can use `delay` to create our game loop.

 ```javascript
 // main.js